AlikornSause/Notes-on-QIN-F21-PRO/README.md

 # Hacking the Device

 ## Before You Start
 Now that you know a lot of technical details about the system, you can try to hack it.
 There are many things you can do, but no matter what you try, **you should be very careful**, as everything past this point **<ins>may</ins> lead to you bricking your device**.
 All the information given by me was gathered by my research and the work of many other people.
-Using this information i succeded in hacking this phone but I cannot guarantee that you will succeed.
+Using this information i succeeded in hacking this phone but I cannot guarantee that you will succeed.

 Before doing **anything**, you must make a backup of your original ROM.
 This could be **very useful** if you accidentally brick your device.
 > **DO YOUR BACKUPS AND KEEP THEM SAFE!**